FunkinCrew/funkin-modding-docs/src/03-custom-characters/03-02-creating-a-character.md

   - `id`: The ID to use for the health icon, defaults to character's ID.
   - `scale`: Specify the size of the health icon relative to the original size.
 For example, `2.0` makes the sprite twice as big.
 Optional, defaults to `1.0`.
   - `flipX`: Whether to flip the whole sprite horizontally in-game.
-  - `isPixel`: Specify whether to display the health icon as pixel (disabling texture smoothing).
+  - `isPixel`: Specify whether to disable texture smoothing for this characters health icon.
 Optional, defaults to `false`.
   - `offsets`:
     - Use an array of two decimal values, the first for horizontal position and the second for vertical position.